Nikhita171999513/Book-Inventory-Management/README.md

 Do the following:

-1.Site1.Master- for the master page
+1. Site1.Master- for the master page
-2.Open BookInventory.aspx for the front end
+2. Open BookInventory.aspx for the front end
-3.BookInventory.aspx.cs- for the button functions 4.Web.config- For establishing backend- connection
+3. BookInventory.aspx.cs- for the button functions
+4. Web.config- For establishing backend- connection